Bao-Hong/Bao-Hong.github.io/_pages/about.md

 For more info
 ------
-More info about me can be found in [CV](http://baohong-paul.github.io/files/HongBao-CV-202406.pdf).
+More information about me is available in my [CV](http://baohong-paul.github.io/files/HongBao-CV-202406.pdf).